2Poker/CS470-ResearchProject/README.md

 ===================

-To run the Tensor Core program use the same Makefile inside the home directory of the respository, then CD into the scripts folder and run ./launch.sh
+To run the Tensor Core program use the same Makefile inside the home directory of the respository, then CD into the scripts folder and run ./launch.sh this script will run each of these programs and output it to its results to its own respective text file.

 There are 3 variables that can be changed inside the file to accomodate different matrix sizes these variables are the M_TILES, N_TILES, K_TILES values.
 When changed these values must remain a number that is a multiple of 16, otherwise the fragments in the program will not compile correctly.